mapl/documentation/rewrite_rules.rst

 List of Rules
 -------------

-- :code:`add_image_title`: Get the first image and add the title under the image.
+- :code:`add_image_title`: Add each image's title as a caption under the image.
 - :code:`add_youtube_video`: Insert Youtube video inside the article (automatic for Youtube.com)

 Adding Rewrite Rules